uhppoted/uhppoted-lib-dotnet/documentation/API/get-card-at-index.md

 ## `GetCardAtIndex`

-Retrieves the card record (if any) at the index in the cards list stored on the controller.
+Retrieves the card record (if any) at the index from the cards list stored on the controller.

 ### Parameters
 - **`controller`**: Controller ID.